Reactions Pour In After Sudden Passing Of UMd. Football Player

 The sophomore died Wednesday after collapsing during an organized team workout two weeks ago.

+“My heart is broken,” Coach D.J.
+Durkin said.
 “You look for reasons.
 It’s not reasonable that a 19-year-old should pass away.
-It’s not reasonable that a family, parents — his parents should ever have to go through this,” Durkin said.
+It’s not reasonable that a family, parents — his parents should ever have to go through this.”

 RELATED: Terps Football Player Dies After Collapsing At Team Workout